surveilcamera/www/README.md

 3. **Functionality:** Such cameras typically offer features beyond simple video recording, including motion detection, night vision, remote access via the internet, and sometimes even object recognition or event detection as advanced functionalities.

-In short, "surveil camera" succinctly refers to the use and purpose of surveillance cameras, emphasizing their role in observation, security, and information gathering.

 A surveillance camera, often referred to as a surveil camera, is a device used for monitoring and recording activities in a specific area.
 These cameras are commonly employed for security purposes, both in residential and commercial settings.
 Here are some key points about surveillance cameras: